 Talent resuspends the pellet

-Talent starts timer set to 2 minutes
+Talent starts timer set to 2 minutes Video editor: This is more of a CU shot.
+Talent messes up the first time they push the timer button.
+Show only the second attempt to set a timer.

-Talent brings total volume to 14 mL with HBSS 2% FCS
+Talent brings total volume to 15 mL with HBSS 2% FCS